gapa64/mw_checker/README.md

 - The Third phase is report generation.
 The script compares particular pre-check and post-check tables displays summary statistics, and lost hosts
 ## How to use
 ## Quick start

-The for the most simple scenario with the default parameters
+The most simple scenario with the default parameters.

 ```bash
 python3 mw_checker.py <router> precheck all --user <user_name>
 python3 mw_checker.py <router> postcheck all --user <user_name>
 python3 mw_checker.py report
 ```

 ## Detailed description
 ### Precheck Operations
 Specify router as a positional argument to perform MW check procedures